What the end of the penny means for the economy, your piggy bank, and the way America prices items

 Some Americans are reacting to the end of the penny with a sense of humor.
 "How will people give their two cents?" said Eileen Kailholz, a retiree in Bright, Indiana.

 But it's not entirely a joking matter.
-Nate Throckmorton, an associate professor of economics at William & Mary, says it may be time to start keep an eye on another coin in your piggy bank: the nickel.
+Nate Throckmorton, an associate professor of economics at The College of William & Mary, says it may be time to start keep an eye on another coin in your piggy bank: the nickel.

 "It's the nickel we should worry about," Throckmorton said.